wepay/wepay-ios/README.md

 [WePay setProductionClientId: @"YOUR_CLIENT_ID"];
 ```

-If you want to use our testing (stage.wepay) environment:
+If you want to use our testing (stage.wepay.com) environment:

 ```objectivec
 [WePay setStageClientId: @"YOUR_CLIENT_ID"];